owulveryck/owulveryck.github.io/content/post/20240309-gomarkablestream-tsnet.md

 ---
-title: "Seamless Streaming with goMarkableStream: A Journey from Home to the World"
+title: "After the BYOD, BYON (briging your own network): a journey from Home to the World"
 date: 2024-03-09T12:15:33+01:00
 lastmod: 2024-03-09T12:15:33+01:00
 draft: true